linkux-it/vimgalaxy/README.md

 Name           | Description
 -------------- | ----------------------
 [vim-startify] | Vim Startify
+[presenting] | is a vim plugin that turns your markup into presentable slides (in vim).
 [denite.nvim] | Dark powered asynchronous unite all interfaces for Neovim/Vim8 [vim-searchindex] | Display number of search matches & index of a current match [indentLine] | A vim plugin to display the indention levels with thin vertical lines